fpereiro/gotoB/tutorial/tutorial.md

 In a webapp, the UI will be expressed with HTML and CSS, while the logic and the state management of the app will be expressed with JS.

-Now that we have a general feel for how webapps work, we will explain two concepts that are essential to implement a webapp: templates & state management.
+Now that we have a general feel for how webapps work, we will explain two concepts that are fundamental to the frontend: templates & state management.

 ### Chapter 7: templates & state management